nasimbm/nasimbm.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Nasim Beigi is a postdoctoral fellow in Electrical and Computer Engineering department at the University of Toronto.
+She works on adaptives software systems, application of AI in emergency and compute networks.